MediaComem/biopocket/docs/PROGRAMMER-CHEAT-SHEET.md

 When a story is assigned to you for review:

 * Check all of the above
+* Make sure the commit message is [well written](GIT-WORKFLOW.md#writing-good-commit-messages)
-* Have any issue fixed, and the branch rebased and squashed again
+* Have any issue fixed
 * Make sure the automated tests pass successfully in the continuous integration environment
 * When all is well, move the story to **Integration**
 * Give the developer a cookie